pytorch/tutorials/beginner_source/Pretraining_Vgg_from_scratch.rst

     #
     # These values have been found to work well in practice.

-..
-GENERATED FROM PYTHON SOURCE LINES 400-405

 Training the Model
 ------------------

 First, let's define top-k error.

-..
-GENERATED FROM PYTHON SOURCE LINES 405-422

 .. code-block:: default